 - Small saucepan

-- 3 tbsp lemon juice (from 1 large lemon)
+- 3 tablespoons lemon juice (from 1 large lemon)

 - Zest of 1 lemon

-- 1½ tbsp tapioca starch (can use corn starch.
-Use 1 tbsp starch for a runnier, more spreadable curd and for cake toppings)
+- 1½ tablespoons tapioca starch (can use corn starch.
+Use 1 tablespoon starch for a runnier, more spreadable curd and for cake toppings)

 - ½ cup oat milk (Soy milk is fine too.
 Almond milk would work at a pinch but is not as creamy)